-Linn, an officer of an employer that the defendant union was seeking to unionize, said that he had been libeled during the labor dispute.
+Linn, an officer of an employer that the union was seeking to unionize, said that he had been libeled during the labor dispute.
 The U.S. district court dismissed Linn’s complaint on the basis that the National Labor Relations Board (NLRB) had exclusive jurisdiction, and the Sixth Circuit Court of Appeals affirmed.

 Acknowledging that labor disputes were often “heated affairs” with correspondingly heated language, he did not think that the NLRA had intended to preclude state attempts to preserve domestic peace through the initiation of libel actions.
 The NLRB itself had not interpreted the law to give “either party license to injure the other intentionally by circulating defamatory or insulting information known to be false.”

 New York Times Co. v.
 Sullivan (1964) had established that, however wide open debate should be, the First Amendment did not protect “malicious libel” made with knowledge of, or with reckless disregard as to, its truth or falsity.
 Although the NLRB punished statements that were false or coercive, it did nothing specifically to “compensate” victims or “vindicate” their reputations.
 Individuals who could show such harm had the right to vindicate their claims in state courts.
 At the end of his opinion, however, Clark left open the possibility that the Court might later reverse itself if it found a greater need to curtail such suits.